anxin16/Capstone-Project-2/Capstone-Report/readme.md

 SVR(C=2)|2.0|0.9656|0.0486
 SVR(C=5)|5.0|0.9932|0.0096

 From the evaluation result, we can see that SVR with C=5 is the best model.
-It has the highest S^2 and smallest MSE.
-But this tested with training dataset.
+It has the highest S^2 and the smallest MSE.
+But this is tested with training dataset.
 We need to use it on test dataset to make sure it's not overfitting.

 **Predict test dataset with the model**
 ```python